 Digital Single Lens Reflex (DSLR) Cameras

 Single Lens Reflex cameras have long been the standard bearers for image quality.
-SLR cameras use a mirror and prism-based system that lets photographers see exactly what they're about to shoot though the lens via a viewfinder.
+SLR cameras use a mirror and prism-based system that lets photographers see exactly what they're about to shoot through the lens via a viewfinder.
 DSLRs are among the fastest cameras, used by sports photographers and photojournalists for action assignments.
 These cameras also use interchangeable lenses that attach to the camera body in front of the digital sensor, giving photographers a range of options for going wide or zooming in for close-ups from a distance.
+Our best pick for everyday shooters is the Nikon D3300, for its combination of features and low price.
+However, we have other favorite DSLRs for all types of photographers.

 Pros: Fast shooting; interchangeable lenses provide multiple options — from close-ups to wide-angles — for your photos or HD videos; DSLRs use larger image sensors, giving them the ability to shoot sharper images, especially in dark conditions.